ramcharan2410/chat-app/README.md

    `npm start`

-7. Finally, this project will be launched in http://localhost:3000.
+7. Finally, this project will be launched at http://localhost:3000.

 ## Environment Variables